 On my first overseas trip, I had a suitcase weighing 32kg.
 It was an absolute nightmare getting it off the baggage carousel, into the taxi and up the stairs in the hostel.
 The last thing you need after an international flight is to arrive at a new destination, flustered and unable to get around with ease because you have overpacked.

 There are so many benefits of packing light.

 Expecting things to be the same

 When travelling the world, you learn that everyone has a different way of doing things.
 Take, for example, a cup of coffee.
 Australians have their coffee different to Americans, Italians and Asians.
 Don’t travel and expect things to be the same, it won’t be.
-Yeah, you might miss the way things are at home but you need to be open-minded and embrace the differences, this is a part of the travelling experience.
+You might miss the way things are at home but you need to be open-minded and embrace the differences, this is a part of the travelling experience.

 Not trusting people

 I left for my first overseas trip at 18.
 People had drilled into me that I needed to be careful, watch out for those around me, protect my belongings and be cautious when talking to people and making new friends.
 Yes, this all rings true, but on the other hand being too cautious can cause you to miss out on amazing experiences with locals and other backpackers.
 Yes, you should always be cautious, but you should also trust those around you when it feels right.

 The only travel regrets I have, are regrets from things I said no too.
 When I was at Niagra Falls, I didn’t take the famous Maid of the Mist Boat ride.
 When I was in Mexico I missed the opportunity to swim with the whale sharks.
 This is one of my biggest travel mistakes and life regrets.
 A once in a lifetime experience that I missed out on because I was budgeting like crazy to spend a few extra days on the road.
 Yes, it is good to budget so you can travel longer, but you don’t want to look back and regret missing out on once in a lifetime experiences.